tawandakasunzuma/odin-landing-page/README.md

 # odin-landing-page
-This website consists of a landing page
+This website consists of a landing page.
-The landing page is a project of The Odin Project
+The landing page is a project of The Odin Project.